1Crazymoney/backend-SocialMedia/README.md

 # 🌐 Social Network Backend System

-This project aims to develop the backend system for a social network application.
-The system allows users to register, log in, and access various features such as sending messages, following other users, and managing their profiles.
-Users can also make their profiles private, write comments on posts, and like posts.
-Additionally, the system provides the option to deactivate or delete user accounts.
+This project is designed to develop the backend system for a dynamic social network application.
+The backend supports the following core functionalities:

+User Authentication: Users can register and log in to the application.
+Registration involves creating a new account with email and password, while logging in generates a token for authenticated access.

+User Management: Authenticated users can view and update their own profiles.
+Superadmins can view all users, and users can update their profiles with new details such as first name, last name, nickname, email, and password.

+Post Management: Users can create, update, and delete posts.
+Each post includes a description and an optional image.
+Users can view their own posts, all posts, or posts by other users.
+Additionally, users can like or unlike posts to express their preferences.

+Error Handling: The system includes comprehensive error handling to manage issues like invalid user credentials, missing required fields, and failed database operations.

+The system is built to facilitate a smooth user experience while ensuring robust data management and security.

 # 🦇 EMME
 <img alt="banner-emme" src="./img/banner-EMME.png">